World stocks hit another record, crude up in big data week

 Against that backdrop, euro zone inflation numbers on Tuesday will give an indication of rising pressures in the bloc, while Friday's U.S. jobs data should give a firmer steer on near-term Fed policy action.

-In advance of that, MSCI’s broadest gauge of global stock markets rose 0.3% to a record high, led by broad gains across Europe’s leading indexes, with the STOXX Europe 600 up 0.7%.
+In advance of that, MSCI's broadest gauge of global stock markets (.MIWD00000PUS) rose 0.3% to a record high, led by broad gains across Europe's leading indexes, with the STOXX Europe 600 (.STOXX) up 0.7%.

-Overnight, MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.6%, hitting the highest in a month and taking total gains so far this year past 7%.
+Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS)rose 0.6%, hitting the highest in a month and taking total gains so far this year past 7%.

-South Korean stocks rose 0.6% after a jump in May exports, and Chinese stocks climbed 0.2% after data showing factory activity expanded at the fastest pace this year in May.
+South Korean stocks (.KS11) rose 0.6% after a jump in May exports, and Chinese stocks climbed 0.2% after data showing factory activity expanded at the fastest pace this year in May. read more

 Societe Generale strategist Sebastien Galy said he expected the jobs data to come in below or in line with consensus, but, given low levels of equity volatility, markets were primed for a jump on higher-than-expected numbers.